srikat/bricksextras/readme.txt

 == Changelog ==
 Changelog page: https://bricksextras.com/changelog/

+= 1.7.0 ( May 06, 2026 ) =
+* [Calendar] – (Beta) New element for displaying query loop items as events in a calendar view, with support for Bricks' filters and recurring events.
+* [Pro Slider Control] – Added a pagination option for including external pagination dots for sliders.
+* [Page Tours] – Added hashlink navigation to allow users to skip to different parts of page tours via links inside the steps.
+* [Panorama Viewer] – Added hashlink navigation to allow users to navigate to different hotspots via links inside the tooltips.
+* [Panorama Viewer] – Improved keyboard navigation; added options to include scene titles and custom ARIA labels on hotspot buttons and links.
+* [Color Scheme Toggle] – Options now sync when using multiple toggles on the same page.
+* [Cursor] – Added the ability to add hover text per browser language or site language.
+* [Table of Contents] – The scroll tracker now supports multiple tables of contents on the same page.
+* [Slide Menu] – Added an option to reposition the sub-toggle icon within the structure.
+* [Slide Menu] – Added more style controls for toggle icons.
+* [Site Breadcrumbs] – Added an option to include a custom ARIA label.
+* [Site Breadcrumbs] – Fixed an unclosed <span> tag.
+* [Dynamic Chart] – Updated Chart.js to the latest version.
+* [Lottie] – Updated Lottie to the latest version.
+* [Media Player Audio] – Fixed the incorrect positioning of captions.
+* [Read More] – Fixed an issue where the toggle icon did not work with custom icon sets.
+* [General] – Fixed an issue where some elements failed to initialize if the SureRank plugin is active.
+* [General] – Fixed an issue where quotes and special characters were displayed as HTML entities in certain config settings.
+* [Header Extras] – Fixed an issue where the Bricks' mega menu dropdown was not correctly positioned when placed inside a hidden row.

 = 1.6.9 ( Mar 27, 2026 ) =
 * [Color Scheme Toggle] - New element for toggling dark/light/system mode for Bricks color schemes with included view transitions.